eoncarlyle/puro/README.md

 - [ ] Batching producer writes, compare benchmarks
 - [x] Benchmarks on same level as `src`
 - [ ] Active segment transition race condition handling
+- [ ] Fix spurious segment
 - [ ] Multithreaded producer tests

 ## Development Log

+### 2025-10-03
+While `io.methvin.watcher.DirectoryWatcher` works, it does not provide the new file offset with incoming events.
+There is apparently no issue with keeping a file channel open while waiting for new offsets to come in.
+A default logger is applied which can be worked around without issue.
+Note that `DirectoryWatcher#watch` is a blocking operation (which definitely makes sense); clients should define if the consumer should return after listening, but that might be something for the future.

+I just realised there is something of a 'spurious segment' problem: if the listener gets a file creation event for a .puro file but it can demonstrate that there is not a segment tombstone on the current segment, that is something that should be logged.
+The thing this defends against is accidental creation of a segment file that was not created by a Puro 'steward'.
+When a producer is starting up it needs to be congnisant of spurious segments.
+The producers are not in a good spot to do anything about this but consumers will and stewards may have directory listening capabilities.
+If a consumer sees a new segment and then checks that it a) is at the end of it's currently active segment and b) a segment tombstone has not been placed then it could place a spurious segment tombstone onto the spurious topic.
+Producers can/ should be setup such that if there is a segment without a segment tombstone of lower order than the highest order segment, that it will wait until a predetermined timeout.
+This way if it is first to read the spurious segment it can wait until a client or steward can act on it first.
+This of course leaves open the possibility that, if there are no active consumers, the producer cannot start.
+But in this case the

+I do not think that active consumers will really be impacted by this.
+They only respond to a segment tombstone, and the producers are not rotating segments on their own volition.
+The steward that places the segment tombstone could place a spurious segment tombstone on the spurious segment before forcing a producer rollover - order is important here, but it is also pretty easy to establish.
+Ultimately this is congruent with many _Little Book of Sempahores_ problems, but files are of course more complicated than sempahores just because of partial and nonexclusive file locking.

 ### 2025-10-02
 ```text